How to wow an interviewer

 The internet enables us obtain a significant amount of information that can be beneficial during the interview.
 For example, 50% of interviews start with the question: "Tell us what you know about the company".

 Try to memorise the big picture with:

-Also review their LinkedIn company page, which will list all employees, the number in each state, senior staff and different areas (e.g. admin, sales, finance etc.).
-It may be possible to see different managers, determine how long employees stay, and sometimes, the backgrounds of employees (typically past experience and education).
+Also review their LinkedIn company page, which will list all employees.
+However, be aware that people are not always prompt at updating their LinkedIn profile, so just because people are listed does not necessarily mean they still work there.
+You will see the number of employees listed in each state and how many there may be locally.
+You can see the senior people and get an idea of how many people may be working in different areas (e.g. admin, sales, finance etc.).
+You may possibly see different managers, be able to determine long do employees stay with the company, and sometimes, the backgrounds of employees (typically past experience and education).
 It may also be possible check out the interviewer's background.

-There is a strong probability the interviewer has already looked for your digital footprint.
+I can tell you there is a strong probability that the interviewer has already looked for your digital footprint.

-Check out the company on Facebook and see if the interviewer has a Facebook page.
-If so, it will show you their interests and this could be good information to have up your sleeve for small talk as 95% of all interviews encompass small talk.
+You can check out the company on Facebook and also see if the interviewer has a Facebook page.
+The interviewer’s Facebook page will show you what they are interested in, and this could be good information to have up your sleeve for small talk.
+Trust me, 95% of all interviews encompass small talk.

 Also look to see if the company and the interviewer are active on Twitter.